FarnazTowhidi/macDonald/README.md

 ## Next Steps

-- [ ] To calculate the overall price of menu.
+- [ ] To calculate the overall price in checkout.
-- [ ] To update the style for mobile.
+- [ ] To add mobile friendly style.